Buffer Marketing Library Instagram Marketing

 If you’ve got a great video or image in landscape, consider sharing it as an Instagram feed post instead of a Story.

-For profile grids, Instagram Reels are automatically cropped to the square size, but viewers will see the full vertical video.
+For profile grids, Instagram Reels are automatically cropped to the square size, but viewers will see the full vertical video when they tap on in or if they come across it in their feed or the Explore or Reels pages.

 Are you using a variety of Instagram post types?

 But if you don’t pay attention to Instagram image size requirements for each post type, you’ll end up with awkwardly cropped photos, pixelated images, wasted space in an Instagram Story, or other aesthetic issues.
-And we all know that on Instagram, aesthetics are everything.
+And we all know that on Instagram, high-quality images are everything.

-Did you know you can schedule Instagram posts and Stories with a Buffer Publish account?
+Did you know you can schedule Instagram posts, Reels, and Stories with Buffer?
 Get started with Buffer for free and take control of your Instagram marketing.

 Brought to you by